If a CT is recommended, you did mention that it is wise to ask that a child-appropriate level of radiation be used, to cut the radiation risk in half.

 Dr. Greene’s Answer:

 The amount of radiation used for a CT scan depends on the part of the body being examined and the level of detail needed.
-Far less radiation is needed to get the same image clarity in a child.
+Far less radiation exposure is needed to get the same image clarity in a child.
 Adult CT settings give four times as much radiation as is necessary to image a baby’s abdomen, and they give twice as much as is needed to scan its head.

 A typical CT scan beam is set at 200 mAs (millampere-seconds) for a head CT.
 This would deliver about 60 mSv of radiation to a baby.
 A pediatric setting of 100 mAs would expose the baby to only about 30 mSv of radiation and would still provide excellent picture quality.